morgdalaine/the-one-link/roster/Null.md

 ## Her Majesty's Imperial Demon

 Technological and arcane advances allowed Imperialists to bind demons to themselves in exchange for another's soul.
-Forced to serve the Empire, Null committed atrocious acts against her will, hating herself for enjoying it at times.
+Forced to serve the Empire, Null committed atrocious acts.
 She was a weapon, leashed by blood-bound chains, her very essence twisted to obey.

 During the Battle of 🁢🁢🁢🁢, her Bound was killed, leaving her free but stranded—an unmoored fiend in enemy territory.
 The empire had no use for a rogue asset, and the rebellion had every reason to put her down.
 Yet, as she reeled from the sudden void in her being, something new took its place: choice.

 It was then that 🁢🁢🁢🁢, a rebel belonging to The One Link, found her.
 Rather than strike her down, they extended an offer: fight with them, not as a tool, but as something more.
-A gamble, a test—was a demon without chains still a monster, or could she be something else?
+A gamble, a test—was a demon without chains still a monster, or could she be something else?—not out of mercy, but to see if a weapon could truly change.

 ## Builds?